(Last updated Sept 8th, 2022)*

 This section describes what Kiva does.
 Lending on Kiva is risky and you might not get repaid what you lend.
 Please read our page called “The risks of lending” for more information on the different types of risk you assume when you make a loan.

-You have to create an account to lend on Kiva.
-Money in your account is called “Kiva credit” and it can be used to make loans on Kiva.
-You can’t withdraw money from your account until it’s been lent out to a borrower and repaid to your account.
-You need to have a PayPal account to withdraw your money.
+You have to create an account to lend on Kiva, unless you check out as a guest.
+Money added to your account is called “Kiva credit” and it must be used to make loans on Kiva or donate to Kiva.
+As borrowers repay, you can relend the money or Kiva can pay you back.
+You need to have both a Kiva account and a PayPal account to withdraw payments from Kiva.

 By participating in the Program or otherwise accessing or using the Website, you hereby acknowledge and agree that (a) Kiva makes no representation, warranty, covenant or guarantee that any funds you lend to a Borrower via the Website will be repaid in whole or in part, (b) loans and other similar transactions made via the Website (each, a "Loan") are unsecured and bear a high risk of non-repayment and (c) given your financial situation and objectives, you will lend only those amounts on the Website that you can afford to lose.
 Loans made via the Website are philanthropic in nature with no offered rate of return and, as such, are not intended as, and cannot be considered as, an investment in a financial instrument or security.
 Loans made via the Website are not cancellable or refundable by the User.